Spring Boot Starter Security

 Add Spring Boot Starter Security

-Let’s now add Spring Boot Starter Security as a dependency to this project.
+Next, let’s add the Spring Boot Starter Security dependency to our project.

 <dependency>